+Sarah Huck

-Sarah Huck CSB Board of Directors Civil Litigation Attorney Milwaukee, WI
+CSB Board of Directors

+Civil Litigation Attorney

+Milwaukee, WI

-Sarah Huck brings over 20 years of experience as a civil litigation attorney to the Community State Bank Board.
-Sarah represents the third generation of her family on the CSB Board, following in the footsteps of her father, Peter Huck and her grandfather, Clifford Huck.
-"My family has long-standing connections to the community," said new Board Member, Sarah Huck.
+Sarah Huck is a third-generation Community State Bank (CSB) Board member, bringing over 25 years of experience as a civil litigation attorney to her role.
+She follows in the footsteps of her father, Peter Huck, and grandfather, Clifford Huck, both of whom previously served on the CSB Board, continuing a proud family tradition of service and community involvement.

+"My family has long-standing connections to the community," Huck said.
 "I am pleased to serve as director to support CSB's goals and its commitments to the community."

-After three decades of dedicated service, Peter Huck announced his retirement as Chairman and CSB Board Member, effective at the end of 2023.
-In January 2024, CSB welcomed Sarah Huck as his successor to the Board, marking the continuation of a family legacy of dedication and service to the community.
+After three decades of dedicated service,

+Peter Huck retired as Chairman and CSB

+Board Member in 2023.
+In January 2024,

+Sarah Huck was welcomed as his successor,

+marking a seamless transition and the

+continuation of a legacy rooted in leadership

-"I remember the day my dad passed on the family legacy to me to serve on the Board," said retired Board Member, Peter Huck.
-"Continuing this tradition with Sarah is a generational commitment, highlighting the Huck family's support of the values upheld by Community State Bank."
+and community dedication.
+"I remember the

+day my dad passed on the family legacy to

+me to serve on the Board," Peter Huck said.

+"Continuing this tradition with Sarah is a

+generational commitment, highlighting the

+Huck family's support of the values upheld

+by Community State Bank."

-Pictured left: Clifford Huck reads to his granddaughter Sarah Huck.
+Pictured left: Clifford Huck reads to his granddaughter Sarah Huck